dortania/OpenCore-Post-Install/cosmetic/gui.md

 * NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82:
   * `SystemAudioVolume | Data | 0x46`
-  * This is the boot-chime and screen reader volume, note it's in hexadecimal so would become `70` in decimal
+  * This is the boot-chime and screen reader volume, note it's in hexadecimal so would become `70` in decimal; `0x80` means muted

+Optional
+* NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82:
+  * `StartupMute | Data | 0x00`
+  * Mute startup chime sound in firmware audio support; 00 is unmuted, missing variable or any other value means muted
+  * `SystemAudioVolumeDB | Data | 0xE2`
+  * Current system audio volume level in decibels (dB), the value represents the audio offset (gain if positive, attenuation if negative) in dB relative to the amplifier reference value of 0 dB

 **Setting up UEFI -> Audio:**

-* **AudioCodec:**
+* **AudioCodec:** (Number)
-  * Codec address of Audio controller
+  * Codec address of Audio controller.
+This typically contains the first audio codec address on the builtin analog audio controller (HDEF).
+Failsafe value is 0.
   * To find yours:
     * Check [IORegistryExplorer](https://github.com/khronokernel/IORegistryClone/blob/master/ioreg-302.zip) -> HDEF -> AppleHDAController -> IOHDACodecDevice and see the `IOHDACodecAddress` property
     * ex: `0x0`
-      * Can also check via terminal(Note if multiple show up, use the vendor ID to find the right device)l:
+      * Can also check via terminal (Note if multiple show up, use the vendor ID to find the right device):

  ```sh
  ioreg -rxn IOHDACodecDevice | grep VendorID   // List all possible devices